 - High demulsibility ( The ability to release or get separated with water )

-- Does not react with parts of turbocharger.
+- It does not react with parts of the turbocharger.

 - Good load caring capacity